steve with truck

 Well, from an accounting point of view, a repair like this probably does make a lot of sense if you’ve kept up with the rust preventative maintenance work in Tip#3 and you’ve chosen a reliable model to start with.
 Here’s the logic . . .

 Let’s say the transmission goes on your otherwise-good 20 year old pickup truck, and it’ll cost $3K for a new one.
-What’s the monthly payments for owning a new vehicle?
-It could easily be $400 to $600, not including depreciation.
+What’s the monthly payments for owning a new vehicle of the same kind?
+It could easily be $400 to $1000, not including depreciation.
 Will that new transmission keep working for another 5 to 7 months to pay for itself compared with monthly financing costs for a new vehicle?
 Of course it will.
 It will probably last many years.
 That’s why the new transmission is a very good deal.

 Auto insurance is something you should look closely at if you’re interested in minimizing costs, and innovative insurance options are cropping up all the time.
 Comprehensive car insurance with ROLLiN’ or a similar outfit can also go a long way to lower the long-term maintenance of your vehicle.